DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

 * In comparison to the sphere calibration, the chessboard calibration requires more adjustments prior to running the flowchart.
-To begin, the operator must specify the number of poses to be used in the calibration.
+To begin, you must specify the number of poses to be used in the calibration.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/image/Picture27.png
     :width: 80%